guldentech/guldentech-docs/pages/rancher.md

-# Access
+# Rancher

-To gain access to GuldenTech and be able to deploy applications, please email [guldentechjobs@gmail.com](mailto:guldentechjobs@gmail.com).
-Someone from GuldenTech will reach out and talk about your use case and see if it fits on GuldenTech.
+What is Rancher?
+Rancher is a web interface allowing for easy interaction with kubernete's resources.
+Each user will have their own Rancher project.
+In your project you can create kubernetes namespaces.

 ## Post Onboarding

 After you onboard, you will be able to access the Rancher console or access the cluster using kubectl.
-To gain access to the cluster using kubectl, log into Rancher and navigate to the guldentech cluster.
+To gain access to the cluster using kubectl, log into Rancher and navigate to the `local` cluster.
 Once you are at the page that shows below, click the Kubeconfig file and follow the instructions it prompts.

 ![dashboard](../_media/dash.png)

-!> Modify the kubectl config file rancher provides to remove **certificate-authority-data: "LS0tLS1C.."** and its value and replace it with: "insecure-skip-tls-verify: true"
+!> Modify the kubectl config file rancher provides to remove `certificate-authority-data: "LS0tLS1C.."` and its value and replace it with: `insecure-skip-tls-verify: true`

 ## Create a namespace!